graphicore/varla-varfo/explorations/calibrate/index.md

 * The section about [fixed media](#excursion-the-tale-of-fixed-media)
   describes this extensively.
-* Knowing the real screen size will make it possible for designers to make better-informed decisions, design quality will improve.
+* Knowing the real screen size will make it possible for designers to make better-informed decisions: design quality will improve.

 ### True to Scale Detail Reproduction, Research, Scientific Surveys

- * For research e.g. of archive material or digital collaboration.
-   Sometimes having an impression of a things true size is really important.
+ * For research e.g. of archive material or digital collaboration, sometimes having an impression of a thing's true size is really important.
  * Show the actual scale ratio of an image displayed on the screen.
  * Readability, usability, a-b-testing studies, especially when online, create comparable conditions.

 ### E-Commerce

- * People always want to know the physical size of the book, phone, watch, postcard, shoe, pen, whatever they are ordering.
+ * People always want to know the physical size of the book, phone, watch, postcard, shoe, pen… whatever they are ordering.
 What better way than to just show it in the online shop?
  * Make size matching simple.
 E.g. for online shopping, decide the correct size of gloves by matching the user's hand and a 1:1 image of the glove directly on the screen.